Kettlebell de luxe | How do I train?

 If you are already a kettlebell pro, we recommend circuit training.

-Deadlift with kettlebell
+Deadlift with Kettlebell

 Goblet Squat